natcap/invest.users-guide/source/en/urban_mental_health.rst

   from a meta-analysis by Liu et al. 2023.

-If the risk ratio is not available, while other effect size metrics, such as the odds ratio (OR) is available, a commonly used method to approximate the RR from an OR is based on a formula proposed by Zhang and Yu (1998).
+If the risk ratio is not available, while other effect size metrics, such as the odds ratio (:math:`OR`) is available, a commonly used method to approximate the :math:`RR` from an :math:`OR` is based on a formula proposed by Zhang and Yu (1998).
 This formula requires you to know or estimate the baseline risk (the prevalence of the outcome in the reference or non-exposed group).